aynnaqurat-art/ScamShield-PK/README.md

 <div align="center">

-## ⭐ If you found this project useful, consider giving it a star on GitHub.
+⭐ If you found this project helpful, please consider starring this repository.

-**Thank you for visiting the ScamShield-PK repository.**
+Thank you for visiting ScamShield-PK.

 </div>
 ---